HaxePunk/HaxePunk/README.md

 ## Development build

-You need to have ant installed to build a development version of HaxePunk.
 Make sure you set a default program for swf files to view the debug output.
 You will also need a C++ compiler for native builds (Xcode, Visual Studio, g++).

 ```bash
 git clone https://github.com/HaxePunk/HaxePunk.git
 make
 ```

-This will install a dev version of HaxePunk through haxelib, build documentation, run unit tests, and run the example project.
+This will build documentation, run unit tests, and run the example project.
 If you fix an issue, feel free to create a pull request.

-If you are looking to just use the latest version from GitHub there is an alternative way.
-Run the following commands instead which will setup your local folder as the development directory in haxelib.
+If you've cloned locally, you can set your local repo as a development directory accessible through Haxelib:

 ```bash
 git clone https://github.com/HaxePunk/HaxePunk.git